Asthera/HTML-CSS-in-depth/SemanticHTML.md

-# Semantic HTML cheat sheet
+# Semantic HTMLt sheet chea

 There are hundreds of semantic tags available to help describe the meaning of your HTML documents.
 Below is a cheat sheet with some of the most common ones you’ll use in this course and in your development career.